ElvenTools/elven-tools-website/src/docs/dapp-react-hooks-and-components.md

 #### useLogin()

-The hook is responsible for providing a common interface for all login methods (web wallet, maiar app, browser extension and Ledger).
+The hook is responsible for providing a common interface for all login methods (web wallet, xPortal app, browser extension and Ledger).
 Under the hood it uses three separate hooks: `useWebWalletLogin`, `useMobileAppLogin`, `useExtensionLogin`.

 ```jsx
 const { login, isLoggedIn, error, walletConnectUri, getHWAccounts } = useLogin(params);